World’s Largest Commercial Jet Engine GE9X Receives Official Approval

 The huge GE9X turbofan jet engine, developed for Boeing’s 777X aircraft, signed by General Electric, received approval from the US Federal Aviation Administration.
 The radius of the engine is close to the body of the Boeing 737.

-US-based aircraft manufacturer Boeing, who had to lay off thousands of its employees due to the difficulties experienced before and after the pandemic period, has been awarded by the Federal Aviation Administration (FAA) of GE Aviation signed GE9X turbofan jet engines to be used in the Boeing 777X, which is the world’s largest and most efficient passenger aircraft. announced that it managed to get approval.
+US-based aircraft manufacturer Boeing, which had to lay off thousands of its employees due to the difficulties experienced before and after the pandemic period, has been awarded by the Federal Aviation Administration (FAA) of GE Aviation signed GE9X turbofan jet engines to be used in the Boeing 777X, which is the world’s largest and most efficient passenger aircraft. announced that it managed to get approval.

 The GE9X turbofan jet engine, which also closed the FAA approval and left no obstacles for production, also became the world’s largest commercial jet engine.
 This gigantic engine, which made its first flight with 777Xs on January 25, enables a large number of people to travel in the most efficient way.
-After the engine was approved by the FAA, GE Aviation CEO John Slattery said, “There is no alternative to the triangle GE9X formed with its size, power and fuel efficiency.
+After the engine was approved by the FAA, GE Aviation CEO John Slattery said, “There is no alternative to the triangle GE9X formed with its size, power, and fuel efficiency.
 “This engine will make our customers stand out in terms of safety and value.”

 Features of GE9X turbofan jet engine